-Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area No Year opened 1927 Private office for LSC No Year built or last updated 2005 Staff break room No Collection size 5,960 Study Room/s No 2018 circulation 15,610 Separate meeting or program space/s No Total floor space (Sq.
+Location Statistics Facility Highlights Year joined GRRL 1969 Sufficient staff work area No Year opened 1927 Private office for LSC No Year built or last updated 2005 Staff break room No Collection size 5,652 Study Room/s No 2021 circulation 10,229 Separate meeting or program space/s No Total floor space (Sq.
 Ft.)
-1,789 Program space shared or library-only NA 2018 open hours 20 Sufficient for collection & technology Yes Public Internet stations 3 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues Yes Express check station/s installed NA City owned or leased Leased
+1,789 Program space shared or library-only NA 2022 open hours 22 Sufficient for collection & technology Yes Public Internet stations 3 Significant building operational issues No Public catalog stations 1 Significant MCIT or accessibility issues Yes Express check station/s installed NA City owned or leased Owned

 The Belgrade Library is a remodeled storefront with an open arrangement and good artificial lighting.
 There is a small work area for staff, with one staff computer used for check-in set slightly behind a partial wall.
-There is no backroom office space for staff.
+There is no private office space for staff.
 The carpeting is in good condition.
 The shelving is uniform in appearance and is generally lined up against the outer walls.
 There is no programming space except for a large table in the middle of the room that is used for book club and other small group meetings.
 The space is minimally adequate to meet current demand.
+The floor at the back of the library is below ground level, resulting in repeated water intrusion during spring melt-off and some heavy rains.
+The City of Belgrade is working with a contractor on a plan to address this.
+Work is anticipated in 2023.
+Work to correct water intrusion at the front of the library was completed in 2022.